adrianbj/TracyDebugger/docs/other-tools.md

 ![User Bar](img/user-bar.png)

-The the [configuration options](configuration.md#user-bar) for more details on the setup.
+See the [configuration options](configuration.md#user-bar) for more details on the setup.

 ### Page Versions